ch4nc3l0/MrWeatherMan-Weather-Learning-MVC-ASP.NET/MrWeatherMan/Doc(draft).markdown

 C# is a programming language that gives developers alot of control compared to something like javascript.
 Because the developer has more control it has a little bit more of a learning curve.
 More control normally means more things to manage.

+### Enough Reading!
+Lets Code!
+We will write a guessing game application!
+That is right I said we!
+There are exercises in every lesson, you can move forward and see the solution but I highly recommend at least trying every exercise at least once.
+It will teach you to use what you just learned and force you take a break from reading and copy/paste coding.